Water Filter Types

 Another advantage of this type of filter is that the replacement filters usually last months longer than most faucet-mounted filters.

-See my top picks for under sink water filters.
+See our top picks for under sink water filters.

-A few of the disadvantages of this type of water filter are: (1) they are usually more expensive, (2) they take up cabinet space and (3) they require plumbing modifications.
+A few of the disadvantages of this type of water filter are: (1) they are usually more expensive, (2) they take up under sink cabinet space and (3) they may require plumbing modifications.

 In addition, many whole-house water filter systems utilize reverse osmosis technology, which removes health-promoting minerals from drinking water.

-However, there are a few whole-house systems that are excellent and provide clean, safe drinking water for all household uses, including drinking and cooking.
+However, there are a few whole-house systems that are excellent and provide clean, mineral-rich drinking water for all household uses, including drinking and cooking.

-See my top picks for whole-house water filters.
+See our top picks for whole-house water filters.

-Whole-house filters are typically the most expensive and require professional installation.
+Whole-house filters are typically the most expensive of all water filter types and require professional installation.
 However, the filters are only changed every 3 to 7 years, compared to every 6 to 12 months for the other types of water filters.

-Shower filters reduce the amount of chlorine and other chemicals we absorb from tap water through our skin and by inhaling the chemical gases that are emitted when the water is heated.
+Shower and bath filters reduce the amount of chlorine and other chemicals we absorb from tap water through our skin and by inhaling the chemical gases that are emitted when the water is heated.

-The highest quality shower filters can remove up to 99% of chlorine and reduce levels of other chemicals, as well as lead and iron oxide.
+The highest quality shower and bath filters can remove up to 99% of chlorine and reduce levels of other chemicals, as well as lead and iron oxide.

 When using a shower filter, people usually notice their skin and hair feel much softer.
 Most shower filters are easy to install and they typically use carbon filtration as the primary method.